Hannes Duve

 Freelance app development & how to engage

-If you want to build an app, run a backend, or ship a website with real product value, I work with SMEs across the DACH region as a senior freelancer — from discovery to stable operations without unnecessary agency overhead.
+If you want to build an app, run a server, or ship a website with real product value, I work with SMEs across the DACH region as a senior freelancer — from discovery to stable operations.
+High quality, direct and personal: one point of contact who also ships the code.

 Stack & services